kawshik-ornob8/HelloDr/README.md

    ```

 2. **Setup the database:**
-   - Import the `database.sql` file located in the root directory to your MySQL server.
+   - Import the `hello_dr.sql` file located in the root directory to your MySQL server.

 3. **Configure database connection:**
    - Update `config.php` with your database credentials.